 In many states, compliance with standards is mandatory.
 California requires its licensed cannabis laboratories to achieve ISO/IEC 17025:2017 accreditation.
 Oregon has its own requirement based on The NELAC Institute’s National Environmental Laboratory Accreditation Program, itself based on an earlier version of ISO/IEC 17025.
 Many labs get accredited even if it is not currently required.
 For example, ISO/IEC 17025 is industry-agnostic and FDA cGMPs apply to broad industry categories, so accreditation helps labs expand their services.
 And that diversification can help sustain viability in uncertain markets.

 CannaQA Facilitates Best Practices

 Information management is a key element in achieving any best-practice accreditation.
-Manually transcribing sample data and test results between labels, paper forms, and various spreadsheets inevitably lead to errors that create bad test results and costly rework.
+Manually transcribing sample data and test results between labels, paper forms, and various spreadsheets inevitably leads to errors that create bad test results and costly rework.
 Informal workflows and poorly documented operating procedures work against accuracy, reliability, and consistency.